dieggsy/sdbus-cpp/doc/using-sdbus-c++.md

 -------------------------------

 Let's have an object `/org/sdbuscpp/concatenator` that implements the `org.sdbuscpp.concatenator` interface.
 The interface exposes the following:

   * a `concatenate` method that takes a collection of integers and a separator string and returns a string that is the concatenation of all integers from the collection using given separator,
   * a `concatenated` signal that is emitted at the end of each successful concatenation.

 In the following sections, we will elaborate on the ways of implementing such an object on both the server and the client side.

 Implementing the Concatenator example using basic sdbus-c++ API layer
 ---------------------------------------------------------------------

-In the basic API layer, we already have abstractions for D-Bus connections, objects and object proxies, with which we can interact via interfaces.
-However, we still work with the concept of messages.
-To issue a method call for example, we have to go through several steps: we have to create a method call message first, serialize method arguments into the message, and send the message at last.
-We get the reply message (if applicable) in return, so we have to deserialize the return values from it manually.
+In the basic API layer, we already have abstractions for D-Bus connections, objects and object proxies, with which we can interact via their interface classes (`IConnection`, `IObject`, `IObjectProxy`), but, analogously to the underlying sd-bus C library, we still work on the level of D-Bus messages.
+We need to

-Overloaded versions of C++ insertion/extraction operators are used for serialization/deserialization.
-That makes the client code much simpler.
+  * create them,
+  * serialize/deserialize arguments to/from them (thanks to many overloads of C++ insertion/extraction operators, this is very simple),
+  * send them over to the other side.

+This is how a simple Concatenator service implemented upon the basic sdbus-c++ API could look like:

 ### Server side